Some novel constructions of optimal Gromov-Hausdorff-optimal correspondences between spheres

 Now, it would be enough to prove that $\text{dis}(F_n)=\zeta_n$ in order to prove that $d_{\text{GH}}(\mathbb{S}^n,\mathbb{S}^{n+1})\leq\frac{\zeta_n}{2}$.
 Indeed, if $\text{dis}(F_n)=\zeta_n$, then the function defined by $F_n'(x)=-F_n'(-x)=F_n(x)$ for all $x\in\bigcup_{i=1}^{n+2}N_i$ also has distortion $\zeta_n$ by \Cref{HelmetTrick}, and its graph is a metric correspondence (as defined in \Cref{trhgfdtrgf}) between $\mathbb{S}^n$ and $\mathbb{S}^{n+1}$.
 Thus, $d_{\text{GH}}(\mathbb{S}^n,\mathbb{S}^{n+1})\leq\frac{\zeta_n}{2}$, as we wanted.

-For simplicity we will write $d$ instead of $d_{\mathbb{S}^n}$ or $d_{\mathbb{S}^{n+1}}$ during the remainder of \Cref{SecDS3S4}, and we write $F$ instead of $F_3$.
+For simplicity we will write $d$ instead of $d_{\mathbb{S}^n}$ or $d_{\mathbb{S}^{n+1}}$ during the remainder of \Cref{SecDS3S4}, and we write $F:{H}^4_+\to\mathbb{S}^3$ instead of $F_3$.

-The distortion of $F$ being at most $\zeta_n$ means that for all $x,x'$ in $\bigcup_{i=1}^{n+2}N_i$ we have
+The distortion of $F$ being at most $\zeta_3$ means that for all $x,x'$ in $\bigcup_{i=1}^{5}N_i$ we have

-Depending on whether $x,x'$ are in one cone $N\in\{N_1,\dots,N_{n+2}\}$ or in different ones $N,N'$ and depending on whether $d(x,x')-d(F_n(x),F_n(x'))$ is positive or negative, \Cref{IneqGen} turns into four different inequalities, which give names to the following subsections.
+Depending on whether $x,x'$ are in one cone $N\in\{N_1,\dots,N_{5}\}$ or in different ones $N,N'$ and depending on whether $d(x,x')-d(F(x),F(x'))$ is positive or negative, \Cref{IneqGen} turns into four different inequalities, which give names to the following subsections.

-\begin{remark} To experimentally check whether the distortion of $F$ was $\zeta_n$, we used a python program (see \texttt{Random\_S3vsS4\_Check.py} in \cite{Git}) which chooses a finite set $S\subseteq\mathbb{S}^{n+1}$ of random points in the sphere, choosing the coordinates of the points according to a Gaussian distribution, and computes the distortion $|d(x,x')-d(F_n(x),F_n(x'))|$ for all $x,x'\in S$.
+\begin{remark} To experimentally check whether the distortion of $F$ was $\zeta_3$, we used a python program (see \texttt{Random\_S3vsS4\_Check.py} in \cite{Git}) which chooses a finite set $S\subseteq\mathbb{S}^{4}$ of random points in the sphere, choosing the coordinates of the points according to a Gaussian distribution, and computes the distortion $|d(x,x')-d(F(x),F(x'))|$ for all $x,x'\in S$.
 Thanks to Daniel Hurtado for optimizing the program so that it could handle sets $S$ with hundreds of thousands of points.
-The program was also useful for determining a function $f:\left[0,\frac{\pi}{2}\right]\to[0,1]$ which, when substituted in \Cref{DefFn}, would lead to $F_n$ having distortion $\zeta_n$.
-For example, if instead of the function $f$ from \Cref{Figuref} we chose $f(x)=\frac{2x}{\pi}$ (this was what we first tried), then we would have $\textup{dis}(F_3)>\zeta_3$. \end{remark}